CobayaSampler/cobaya/DEVEL.rst

        derived: lambda x: x**2
        min: ...  # optional

-Respect to the dependencies, one should notice that derived parameters may depend on output arguments that are not explicitly requested, i.e. only appear as arguments of the function defining the derived parameters.
-One must thus gather all the arguments of those functions at initialisation time to create a list of output parameters that may contain *implicit* ones.

 As in the **in** case, for now we avoid multilevel dependencies, by making derived parameters functions of input and output arguments only, not of other derived parameters.

+Notice that if a non trivial reparametrisation layer is present, we need to change the way we check at initialisation that the likelihoods undestand the parameters specified in the input: now, the list of parameters to check will include the fixed and sampled parameters, but applying the **substitutions** given by the ``subs`` fields.
+Also, since derived parameters may depend on output arguments that are not explicitly requested (i.e. only appear as arguments of the function defining the derived parameters), one needs to check that the likelihood understands both the derived parameters which are **not** specified by a function, and the **arguments** of the functions specifying derived parameters, whenever those arguments are not input arguments.

 .. note::